Crime in Ivory Coast: Arms trafficking

 High-profile individuals and groups such as terrorist groups and other criminals have the ability to move illegal arms across national borders for their personal use.
 The terrorist organisation al-Murabitoun trafficked assault rifles through Burkina Faso and Mali into Ivory Coast to be used in the Grand-Bassam shootings in 2016.
 Kidnapping for ransom and extortion increases the power held by criminals and terrorists to traffic illicit arms.

 In 2007, an estimated legal and illegal 400,000 guns were owned by civilians.
 While in 2017, the estimated total number had increased in 1,049,000.
-Licit and illicit import of small firearms grosses Cote d'Ivoire an annual $76,182,943.
+Licit and illicit import of small firearms grosses Côte d'Ivoire an annual $76,182,943.

 In 2001, Ivory Coast signed the United Nations Arms Programme of Action (UNPoA) to prevent and eradicate the trade of illegal arms and weapons.
 Despite this agreement, armed violence persisted across the country.
-Due to this violence, in 2004 the United Nations places Cote d'Ivoire under an arms embargo, banning the trade of any arms.
+Due to this violence, in 2004 the United Nations places Côte d'Ivoire under an arms embargo, banning the trade of any arms.
 After the imposed embargo, violence with illegal arms between conflicting parties continued for over a decade.
 Many violations to the ban occurred, where brokers from France and Belarus provided former authorities with large amounts of firearms and weapons.
 Armed violence and hostilities escalated post 2011 presidential elections, catalysing human rights abuse in the country.
 From 2011–2012, Ivory Coast had the highest rate of violent deaths in West Africa, with many deaths perpetrated by large amounts of political tension.
 Thousands of citizens were killed, based on ethnicity and political affiliation, with illegal weapons.
 Citizens can form an informant network to report suspicious behaviour of arms trafficking to the government and law enforcement.